Robinhood Event Contracts Tax Guide 2026

 • or unresolved prior-year reporting

-“Does the spreadsheet total look reasonable?”
+The honest question is not: “Does the spreadsheet total look reasonable?”

-“Would the classification hold up under examination?”
+The real question is: “Would the classification hold up under examination?”

 We are already seeing prediction-market traders discover that event contracts sit in a grey area between brokerage reporting, derivatives reporting, and gambling-income treatment.
 The rules themselves are only part of the challenge.
 The reconstruction workload and classification consistency often become the larger problem.

-• Form 6781
+• Form 6781 for §1256 positions

-• Form 8949
+• Form 8949 and Schedule D for capital-asset treatment

-• Schedule 1
+• Schedule 1 for gambling-income positions

-• and cross-border reporting support where applicable.
+• cross-border reporting support where applicable

 Official Resources